-Fort Pierce DUI Defense Lawyer Proudly defending Port Saint Lucie and Stuart, Florida
+Fort Pierce DUI Lawyer Defense attorneys defending Port Saint Lucie and Stuart

 If you've been arrested and charged with DUI in the Treasure Coast, obtaining the services of a skilled Port St. Lucie or Fort Pierce DUI lawyer is critical to the defense of your case.
 An lawyer who has repeatedly (and successfully) defended DUIs will work to ensure that all available evidence is analyzed, all testimony is recorded, all witnesses are interviewed and that the rights of the accused are protected.
 When you retain our defense attorneys to represent you, Ohle & Ohle will review police procedures during your arrest and seek any inconsistencies that could help your case in Okeechobee, Stuart or Vero Beach.